-We are announcing the availability of a revised draft guidance for industry entitled “Mitigation Strategies to Protect Food Against Intentional Adulteration: Guidance for Industry.”
-This revised draft guidance supersedes the version of Start Printed Page 8104the intentional adulteration draft guidance that we announced on June 20, 2018 (83 FR 28651).
-This multi-chapter draft guidance for industry is intended to help food facilities required to comply develop and implement some of the components of a food defense plan, including conducting vulnerability assessments, and meet other requirements under 21 CFR part 121.
-We are announcing the availability of the following chapters:
+We are announcing the availability of a supplemental draft guidance for industry entitled “Mitigation Strategies to Protect Food Against Intentional Adulteration: Guidance for Industry.”
+This multi-chapter supplemental draft guidance for industry is intended to help food facilities required to comply develop and implement some of the components of a food defense plan, and meet other requirements under 21 CFR part 121.
+We are announcing the availability of the following chapters and appendices:

-- Chapter Four—Mitigation Strategies Management Components: Food Defense Monitoring
+- Chapter 6—Mitigation Strategies Management Components: Food Defense Verification

 II.
 Significance of Guidance